 Yet, there are specific steps you can take to help your teen right away.
 Newport Academy empathizes with and encourages your desire to take immediate action.
 We want to help you ensure your child’s peace of mind.

 Proactive steps on your part could mean one less day in pain for your child.

 —Newport Academy psychiatrist Dr. Michel Mennesson

 Five Proactive Ways to Help Your Anxious Teen

 - Focus on rest and nourishment: A growing mind and body need sleep and good nutrition to feel peaceful.
 Without these basics, it’s difficult to restore and maintain inner calm.
 Is your teen practicing basic self-care?
 Look for ways you can help.

 - Connect with family and friends: Teens struggling with anxiety have a fundamental need to connect with loving people in their life.
 Approval and support are essential to a child’s well-being.
 When a teen is in crisis, such love becomes even more important.

-- Spend time in nature: Teen anxiety is often worse indoors.
+- Spend time in nature: Anxiety in teens is often worse indoors.
 Your teen needs to get out of the house.
 Turn off televisions and computers.
 A stroll in a park or a walk on the beach can do wonders.